 On the top is a lid which lifts up and locks into place to allow the clear water tank (complete with ml and Oz markings) be lifted out and filled.

 The tank has a valve which seals closed until it is firmly pressed back into the unit at which point the seal opens to allows water to flow into the pipework ready for pumping out of the nozzle.

-7 different tips come supplied with the WP-662UK as you will see in the box contents listing.
+7 different tips come supplied with the Ultra Professional as you will see in the box contents listing.

 The nozzles that are provided are: